MicrosoftDocs/ATADocs/ATADocs/modifying-ata-center-configuration.md

 Replace the certificate by following this process:

-1. Before the current certificate expires, create a new certificate and make sure it's installed on the ATA Center server.
+1. Before the current certificate expires, create a new certificate and make sure it's installed on the ATA Center server. <br></br>It is recommended to choose a certificate from an internal certificate authority, but it is also possible to create a new self-signed certificate.
+For more information see [New-SelfSignedCertificate](https://technet.microsoft.com/itpro/powershell/windows/pkiclient/new-selfsignedcertificate).

 2. In the ATA settings, under **Center**, select this newly created certificate.
 At this point, the ATA Center service is still bound to the original certificate.